-Ref Objective /e Exec Le ink to Risk egister Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance Assurance rating chaired by the Deputy Medical Director and attended by a representative of the Triumvirate for each division.
+How we may be prevented Link to Risk Link to Identified Controls (Primary, How identified control gaps Assurance Gaps - where are we not How identified gaps are Committee providing Assurance Ref Objective Exec Lead from meeting objective Register Standards secondary and tertiary) Control Gaps are being managed getting effective evidence being managed assurance to TB rating Monthly MorALS meeting chaired by the Deputy Medical Director and attended by a representative of the Triumvirate for each division.
 Member of systemwide Mortality Collaborative Group.
-Divisional M&M meetings in structured judgement reviews undertaken - this is not across all Divisions, good practice exists and is demonstrated through the mortality group. going to be rolled out to the MDT.
+Divisional M&M meetings in place.
+Business Partner Model approach in place.
+Monthly mortality report in place to track achievement of SHMI/Mortality targets (Maintaining our HSMR and improving our SHMI) reporting in to monthly mortality group and upwardly to PSG.
+Training has been delivered to approximately 40 members of staff to undertake SJR's.
+Bespoke training and support offered from the Mortality team to the Divisions.
+(CEG) Gaps in the number of structured judgement reviews undertaken - this is not across all Divisions, good practice exists and is demonstrated through the mortality group.
+Not all specialties have recommenced M&M meetings since Covid - work is taking place to support them with this. going to be rolled out to the MDT.
 Standardised process being developed for M&M meetings.
-Dr Foster alerts HSMR and SHMI data ability to draw learning from SJR's due to ongoing delays with Local data sources are used where possible.
+Dr Foster alerts Local data sources are used where possible.
 Gaps in learning mitigated by ME process and escalation of concerns via incident management processes.
-CO2 To enable le our people to lead, work differently and to fr nd proud to wa people plan & five themes:- - Looking after our people - Belonging in the NHS - New ways of working & delivering care - Growing for the future - Leadership and Lifelong Learning (from 2022/23) None identified oversight of the workforce CIP plans for the system None identified
+SO2 To enable our people to lo ead, work differe ntly and to feel valued, motivat ed and proud to w ork at ULHT NHS people plan & system people plan & five themes: Looking after our people - Belonging in the NHS - New ways of working & delivering care - Growing for the future - Leadership and Lifelong Learning (from 2022/23) None identified Workforce Board with oversight of the workforce CIP plans for the system None identified Workforce planning and workforce plans Recruitment to agreed roles - plan for every post, for Agenda for Change, Medical and Dental Workforce Associate Director of Transformation and Workforce planning in post who is leading workforce planning in conjunction with HRBP's, finance and improvement team.
+This is established and regular reviews are now in place.
+Reported through to the Operational Workforce and Strategy Group and then included within the highlight report for People & OD Committee highlight report to Board Workforce plans submitted for 2023/24 Operational Planning.
+Recruitment plans are in place.
+Divisional Recruitment Pipeline Reports are refreshed regularly for each division working with each of the SHRBP's and are reporting through to FPAM in terms of pipeline linked to reducing agency spend.
+None identified